palaksss/fsdg-project/README.md

 - Secure password reset via hashed tokens
 - Password reset links expire after 15 minutes
 - Sensitive credentials stored in environment variables

 ---

+## Notes

+- Password reset emails are powered by Resend.
+- On the free Resend plan using the default testing domain (`onboarding@resend.dev`), reset emails can only be delivered to the Resend account email.
+- To enable password reset for all users, configure a verified custom domain in Resend.

+---